Public Performance: Recital Information & Procedures

 How to Receive Attendance Credit

-Programs must be signed by one of the present faculty members and by the student, in the presence of said faculty member.
-This represents a CHANGE from past practice.
+Programs must be signed by the designated signer (faculty or graduate student) and by the student, in the presence of said signer.

 These programs must be turned in at the main office during the week of the performance, no later than Friday at 5 p.m.
 No credit will be given if they are late.
 A Friday evening or Saturday evening performance will be due the following Friday.
 A list will be posted at the collection point each week to tell you what programs are accepted that week.
 So, if the performance is on a Monday, Tuesday, Wednesday, or Thursday, it will be due that Friday.
 Any Friday or Saturday performances will be due the following week.